 The Statutes of the PCA (approved by Decree-Law 125/2004 of 18 August) have also been reviewed in order to ensure compliance with the recent framework law on regulatory authorities (Law 67/2013 of 28 August 2013).
 These Statutes were also reviewed in order to introduce relevant changes to the regime of the extraordinary appeal of a concentration to the Minister of Economy.
-As detailed in 1.3 Enforcement Authorities, above, a concentration which is prohibited by the PCA may still be approved by the Council of Ministers under the proposal of the Minister of Economy and Employment (or, previously, approved directly by the Minister of Economy), if the parties are able to demonstrate that the interests pursued by the merger in question are of fundamental strategic economic importance to the national economy and outweigh the competition restrictions generated in the relevant affected markets (see Article 41 of Decree-Law 125/2014 of 18 August).

 A project on a set of guidelines for the appraisal of horizontal concentrations dated February 2013 was subjected to public consultation and has subsequently been adopted.

-There are no pending proposals for reform of the merger control rules.
+While the Competition Act is expected to be modified soon in order to implement the ECN+ Directive, there are no pending proposals for reform of the merger control rules.

-9.2 Recent Enforcement Record
+▼ 9.2 Recent Enforcement Record